perfsonar/docs/multi_mesh_agent_config.rst

 You may add multiple mesh blocks to the file to participate in multiple meshes.
 Also note that any :doc:`manually <manage_regular_tests>` defined tests will remain intact.
 See the agent configuration section of :doc:`config_mesh` for more details on options in this file.

-Your regular tests will be updated nightly by a :ref:`cron script <config_files-meshconfig-cron-generate_configuration>`.
-If you would like to update your regular tests sooner then manually run the following:
+Your regular tests will be updated hourly by the perfsonar-meshconfig-agent daemon.

-    /usr/lib/perfsonar/bin/generate_configuration